WaToArt/miru/Notes/0_plans_v2.md

 # Objectives
 - Write cleaner code with new knowledge.
+    - New knowledge learned from:
+        - CS50w
+        - Obey the Testing Goat
     - TDD the heck out of the process.
         - Create function tests first, then unit tests.
     - Implement techinques from Obey the Testing Goat.